 Have you thought about trying something new but haven’t gotten to it yet?
-When was the last time you delayed doing something that its priority becomes constantly pushed back?
-How many times have you felt a prompting within but did not do anything about it?
+When was the last time you delayed doing something that its priority gets constantly pushed back?
+How many times have you felt a prompting within, but did not do anything about it?

 It might not be all about procrastination.

 This might interest you: How To Stop Putting Off What You Need To Get Done!

 The lack of resources, knowledge, skills and opportunities are some real reasons we keep certain ideas and desires in the icebox.
 If they are kept aside for too long, they become seeds that are not planted; they have so much potential, but its fruits may never be harvested.

 We may not have all that we need at the moment, but don’t throw these seeds away just yet.
 Instead, write down these ideas and desires even if we don’t know how to make it happen.

 Slowly but surely, we can move towards our goals when we make it a point to take small initiatives.
 There will be obstacles along the way but as long as we are willing to press on, there will always be opportunities for creative ways to overcome challenges.